Reezaali/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     </script>
     ````

-1. Next, create a new Vue component named **headerComponent** at **src/components/headerComponent.vue** with the code shown below.
+1. Next, create a new Vue component named **headerComponent** by creating a new file at **src/components/headerComponent.vue**, and then inserting the code shown below.
 Notice this component uses a number of predefined Office UI Fabric style classes.

     ````html
     <template>